Separated Shoulder

 Diagnosis and Tests

-• Imaging tests such as X-rays, ultrasound and MRI (magnetic resonance imaging).
-The patient may be asked to hold a weight in the hand during these tests to make the injury stand out more on the images that are captured.
+Your provider may ask you to hold a weight in your hand during these tests to make the injury stand out more on the images they capture.

-After an examination, the doctor can make a determination of the seriousness of the shoulder separation using a scale such as the Rockwood classification of AC joint injuries.
+After the examination and imaging, your provider may refer you to an orthopedic surgeon (orthopedist).
+An orthopedist can determine the seriousness of your shoulder separation using a scale such as the Rockwood classification of AC joint injuries.
 This scale ranges from type I (injury limited to an AC ligament sprain; joint still in place) to VI (severe ligament detachment and joint dislocation) injuries.
-The rating helps determine the appropriate medical response, including the need for surgery, and gives the patient an idea of how long treatment could last and what long-term effects might occur.
+The rating helps determine the appropriate medical response, including the need for surgery, and gives you an idea of how long treatment could last and what long-term effects might occur.

 Advertisement